juanpc2018/Matrox-MXO2-MAX/README.md

 MAX DSP h264 encoder.
-similar to Matrox CompressHD PCIe better than elgato Turbo h264 usb.
+similar to Matrox CompressHD PCIe better than elgato Turbo h.264 HD usb.

 problem is driver support:
 Matrox does Not want to realease Developer SDK to create linux drivers or fix bugs.